Campus Meal Plan

 - Cash-free purchases made with Penn State id+ Card

-- Great value at a la carte operations and all-you-care-to-eat locations
+- Great value at a la carte operations and all-you-care-to-eat buffets

-Meal plans, loaded onto a student's id+card, can be used to purchase items at dining commons, campus restaurants, and on-campus convenience stores.
+Meal plans, loaded onto a student's id+card, can be used to purchase items at dining commons, campus restaurants, and on-campus markets.
 Discounts vary by location.

 With the Campus Meal Plan, you will receive savings in the dining commons and at select Retail Dining locations.

-- Enjoy a 65 percent discount at all five all-you-care-to-eat dining commons.
+- Enjoy a 65 percent discount at all five Buffet to Go locations.

-- A la carte operations offer a 65 percent discount on prepared items (ie. West Wing, Off the Ground, Flipps, Blue Spoon Deli, etc.).
+- A la carte operations offer a 65 percent discount on prepared items (ie. West Wing, Flipps Grill, Blue Spoon Deli, etc.).

-- When using your id+ card to pay for a guest, they can also enjoy a 35 percent discount in the all-you-care-to-eat dining commons.
+- When using your id+ card to pay for a guest, they can also enjoy a 35 percent discount in the Buffet to Go.

 - Some Retail Dining locations offer a 10 percent discount to Campus Meal Plan members on prepared items (ie. HUB Dining Soup & Garden, Grate Chee and Blue Burrito).

 - Choose a level.